Neural Feature Learning in Function Space: Introduction

 Learning systems are commonly designed with a predetermined assembling module, which allows the whole system to be learned in an end-to-end manner.
 One representative example of such designs is deep neural networks.
-On one hand, this end-to-end characteristic makes it possible to exploit large-scale and often over-parametrized neural feature extractors \citep{lecun2015deep, krizhevsky2017imagenet, he2016deep, vaswani2017attention}, which can effectively capture hidden structures in data.
+On one hand, this end-to-end characteristic makes it possible to employ large-scale and often over-parametrized neural feature extractors \citep{lecun2015deep, krizhevsky2017imagenet, he2016deep, vaswani2017attention}, which can effectively capture hidden structures in data.
 On the other hand, the choices of assembling modules and learning objectives are often empirically designed, with design heuristics varying a lot across different tasks.
 Such heuristic choices make the learned feature extractors hard to interpret and adapt, often viewed as black boxes.
-In addition, the empirical designs are typically inefficient, especially for multivariate learning problems, e.g., multimodal learning \citep{ngiam2011multimodal}, where there are many potentially useful assembling modules and learning objectives to consider.
-To address this issue, recent development of learning systems has adopted statistical and information-theoretical tools in designing training objectives.
+In addition, the empirical designs are typically inefficient, especially for multivariate learning problems, e.g., multimodal learning \citep{ngiam2011multimodal}, where there can exist many potentially useful assembling modules and learning objectives to consider.
+To address this issue and obtain more principled designs, recent developments have adopted statistical and information-theoretical tools in designing training objectives.
 The design goal is to guarantee that learned features are informative, i.e., carry useful information for the inference tasks.
 To this end, a common practice is to incorporate information measures in learning objectives, such as mutual information \citep{tishby2000information, tishby2015deep} and rate distortion function \citep{chan2022redunet}.
-However, information measures might not effectively characterize the usefulness of features for learning tasks, due to the essentially different operational meanings.
-For example, the mutual information characterizes the optimal rate of a communication system \citep{shannon1948mathematical}, which does not reflect the feature processing nature in learning systems.
-In practice, such information measures are often designed as regularization terms in the training objective \citep{belghazi2018mutual}, and the learned features generally depend on such case-by-case design choices.
-In this work, we aim to establish a framework for learning features that capture the statistical nature of data, and can be assembled to build different inference models without retraining.
+However, information measures might not effectively characterize the usefulness of features for learning tasks, due to the essentially different information processing natures. {For example, originally introduced in characterizing the optimal rate of a communication system \citep{shannon1948mathematical}, the mutual information is invariant to bijective transformations on variables---as the amount of information to communicate does not change after such transformations.
+As a consequence, when we consider the mutual information between feature representations and the input/output variables \citep{tishby2015deep}, features up to such bijective transformations, e.g., sigmoid or exponential mappings, are all equivalent and give the same mutual information.
+This is in contrast to their often highly distinct performances on learning tasks.
+Due to this intrinsic discrepancy, it is often impractical to learn features based solely on the information measures.
+As a compromise, the information measures are often applied to analyze features learned from other objectives \citep{tishby2015deep}, or used as regularization terms in the training objective to facilitate learning \citep{belghazi2018mutual}, where the learned features generally depend on case-by-case design choices. } In this work, we aim to establish a framework for learning feature representations that capture the statistical nature of data, and can be assembled to build different inference models without retraining.
 In particular, the features are learned to approximate and represent the statistical dependence of data, instead of solving specific inference tasks.
-To this end, we introduce a geometry on functional spaces, coined \emph{feature geometry}, which we apply to connect statistical dependence with features.
+To this end, we introduce a geometry on function spaces, coined \emph{feature geometry}, which we apply to connect statistical dependence with features.
 This connection allows us to represent statistical dependence by corresponding operations in feature spaces.
-Specifically, the features are learned by approximating the statistical dependence, and the approximation error measures the amount of information captured by features.
+Specifically, the features are learned by approximating the statistical dependence, and the approximation error measures the amount of information carried by features.
 The resulting features capture the statistical dependence and thus are useful for general inference tasks.